At least one hospitalized after Tacoma police officer drives car into crowd

 “The officer stopped at a point of safety and called for medical aid,” the statement said.

-According to the police statement, one person was transported to a hospital.
+According to the police statement, one person was taken to a hospital.
 At a news conference Saturday night, Puyallup Police Capt.
-Dan Pashon told reporters two people had been taken to the hospital, but one was released soon after.
+Dan Pashon told reporters that two people had been taken to the hospital but that one was released soon after.

+Pashon told The Washington Post that the incident that officers were responding to involved a group that was “driving in a reckless manner and had taken over an intersection in downtown Tacoma.”

+The groups, he said, are commonly associated with street racing, which he said has increasingly been an issue for local authorities.

 Puyallup is about 10 miles southeast of Tacoma.

 The Tacoma Police Department said the incident is being turned over to the Pierce County Force Investigation Team to conduct an independent investigation.
 Pashon, who is part of the team, said it will gather details about the incident.
-He said his team has been interviewing witnesses and will be asking the public to contact the department to share any videos of the incident.
+He said his team has been interviewing witnesses and will ask the public to contact the department to share any videos of the incident.

 Pashon, who identified the officer involved as a “senior” officer, said the team will not make any determinations about whether the officer is disciplined.

 “We provide the facts.
 Those facts go to the prosecutor.
 They go to the city of Tacoma.
-The Tacoma Police Department will make those decisions,” Pashon said.
+The Tacoma Police Department will make those decisions,” he said.

-Interim Tacoma Police Chief Mike Ake said in a statement he was concerned the department “is experiencing another use of deadly force incident.”
+Interim Tacoma Police Chief Mike Ake said in a statement that he was concerned that the department “is experiencing another use of deadly force incident.”

 “I send my thoughts to anyone who was injured in tonight’s event, and am committed to our Department’s full cooperation in the independent investigation and to assess the actions of the department’s response during the incident.”